dark-cloud-aus/hospital_buddy/medbuddy/README.md

 # MedBuddy

-A Swift-based iOS application that records audio conversations and uses OpenAI's Whisper and GPT-4 to transcribe and summarize medical conversations.
+A Swift-based iOS application that records audio conversations between Doctors and patients and uses OpenAI's Whisper and GPT-4 to transcribe and summarize medical conversations so that the patient has a summarised record of their treatment and diagnosis.

 ## Features
 - Audio recording